ebloc/ebloc-broker/README.md

 added QmXsCmg5jZDvQBYWtnAsz7rukowKJP3uuDuxfS8yXvDb8B simpleSlurmJob
 ```

-- Main folder's IPFS hash (for example:`QmWmyoMoctfbAaiEs2G46gpeUmhqFRDW6KWo64y5r581Vd`) would be used as key to the submitted job to the `eBlocBroker` by the client.
+- Main folder's IPFS hash (for example:`QmWmyoMoctfbAaiEs2G46gpeUmhqFRDW6KWo64y5r581Vd`) would be used as key to the submitted `jobKey` to the `eBlocBroker` by the client.

 <!---
 - If you want to share it through gitHub, please push all files into github repository and share its web URL right after `https://github.com/`, which is `USERNAME/REPOSITORY.git`.